Skip to main content

 Impact on Physicians

-Noncompete clauses vary in stringency, but they often mean that relocation, or perhaps long commutes, are the only options for physicians wanting to change jobs.
+Noncompete clauses vary in their stringency, but they often mean that relocation, or perhaps long commutes, are the only options for physicians who want to change jobs.
 For Dr. E, a gastroenterologist working in St. Louis, the strict noncompete in his contract meant he would need to relocate his family to another city if he wanted to leave an employer with whom he felt increasingly misaligned.
 Knowing the impact a relocation would have on his wife and school-age children, he began to seriously consider commuting to other cities for work.
 A 100-mile commute seemed more appealing than the status quo, but he feared the havoc it would wreak on his work-life balance.
 Fortunately, he was referred to Vice President of Recruitment Tara Osseck, who was able to find a creative workaround to his problem.
 Her client, a major health system in St. Louis, had a satellite office outside of the noncompete radius that could serve as the hiring organization.

 Potential Implications of the Ban